MiguelLopezVirues/codebase_graphrag/README.md

 ![Graph banner](assets/codebase_graph.png)

-## The project
+## About the project
 ### Router LLM
 - Semantic search + graph retrieval: Vector embedding similarity augmented with graph query to retrieve relevant nodes...
-- Graph Cypher queries:
+- Graph Cypher queries: Used to traverse and extract relevant information from the Knowledge Graph based on context and semantic relationships.
-- Conversation memory:
+- Conversation memory: Maintains context throughout user interaction, enabling effective and continuous dialogue.

 ### Knowledge graph configuration
 The codebase is modeled as a knowledge graph.
-Inside the know Class, function and method definitions and calls are modeled as nodes in the Knowledge Graph.
-- Edges: CALL, INHERITS_FROM, NESTED_IN
-- Explicit import links from within the project are ignored, modeled as a direct relationship from CALL context to -> DEFINITION context
+Inside the knowledge graph, Class, Function and Method definitions are modeled as nodes in the Knowledge Graph.
+Dependencies in the form of CALL, INHERITS_FROM and NESTED_IN are modeled as relationship or edges.
+Explicit import links from within the project are ignored, modeled as a direct relationship from CALL context to -> DEFINITION context.

 ### Notes
 - The parsing of code ignores files inside any folder called tests.